-Miss Simpson Mrs Qureshi Mrs Thomas Miss Fairburn Mrs Jones Miss Allen
+Miss Simpson Mrs Qureshi Mrs Thomas Miss Stansfield Mrs Jones Miss Allen

 Mrs Molloy (DHT) is our Early Years Lead.
 We also work with Mr Wright, Miss Middleton, Mrs Thomas and Mrs Thompson during our Enrichment sessions.

 This half term we will be exploring the topics

 Welcome to the Spring Term in Reception.
 Our focus this half term is on minibeasts.
 The children will have the opportunity to go outside and explore minibeasts.
 They will make observations about how many legs they have, if they have wings and what they look like.
 They will look at a variety of fiction and non fiction texts linked to minibeasts.
 They will begin to write simple sentences using their phonic knowledge.
 In addition to this there will be opportunities for being creative and making minibeasts with paint, collage etc.

 We are beginning to look at seasonal changes with a focus on what Spring looks like in the UK and other countries.
 In addition to this we will listen to the Easter story and discuss why we celebrate Easter.

 We are really interested in hearing anything that you and/or your child think is an achievement outside of school- things that make you smile with pride.
 Please print off vouchers from the link below and send them into us at school, so that this moment can be celebrated in class!